wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: To list clusters and switch between them, consider brew installing utilities <a target="_blank" href="https://github.com/ahmetb/kubectx">https://github.com/ahmetb/kubectx</a> and kubens.

 kube-ps1.sh creates a shell pod envbin.

+<a name="KEDA"></a>

+### KEDA-supported Scale Trigger

+KEDA (Kubernetes-based Event Driven Autoscaler) is a lightweight component that scales Kubernetes containers based on the <strong>number of events needing processing</strong>, including autoscaling to zero.

+KEDA's architecture consists of event sources (external triggers), scalers (monitoring event sources), and a controller (scaling deployments based on rules).

+It can efficiently scale workloads based on external events or triggers.
+The Kubernetes External Metrics API to translate metrics from external sources for autoscaling.

+KEDA offers a catalog of 50+ built-in scalers for various platforms and different workload types, plus  community-maintained scalers and supports triggers across various cloud providers and products.

+The KEDA Operator has a controller that implements a reconciliation loop and activates <strong>ScaledObject</strong> resources by creating Horizontal Pod Autoscalers.
+The ScaledObject defines the source of metrics and trigger criteria.
+It's a metrics adapter (translating metrics for HPA).

+It works alongside Kubernetes <a href="#HPA">Horizontal Pod Autoscaler</a> to explicitly map apps for event-driven scaling.

 <hr />